Meek Mill Reacts To An Entire Plane Uniting To Turn Up To Dreams + Nightmares: "Philly Spirit Airlines!"

 Meek x Philly

 Heading into the weekend, Mill hit up Instagram to share the jaw-dropping footage.
-In the clip, both sides of a plane are filming themselves and reciting the words to Meek’s 2012 album intro.
+In the clip, both sides of an airplane are filming themselves and reciting the words to Meek Mill’s 2012 album intro as they open channels.

 “Philly spirit airlines! 😂😂😂😂😂😂😂😂😂 they hated when y’all departed lol” -Meek Mill’s Instagram